 Our three-pronged approach — research, campus sustainability, and education and outreach — was created to do just that.

 The Institute was officially established Dec.
 16, 2013, by the University's Board of Trustees with approval by the Illinois Board of Higher Education, approximately one year after the Academic Senate had approved establishment of its predecessor, the Center for a Sustainable Environment (CSE), on Dec.
 3, 2012.
 CSE was a merger of the Environmental Change Institute (ECI) and the Office of Sustainability (OS), both of which did outstanding work in the area of environment and sustainability for our campus.
 Detailed information about accomplishments of the ECI is accessible from the iSEE website.
 We would like you to continue to stay connected to sustainability initiatives and activities on the campus.

-Work at iSEE is being supported by the Alvin H. Baum Family Foundation through a generous gift.
-The Baum fund previously supported CSE and ECI.
+Work at iSEE is being supported by the Alvin H. Baum Family Fund through a generous gift.
+The Baum Fund previously supported CSE and ECI.